lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 23.** An exhortation to love the Lord.
 1. The matter of it, *love the Lord.*

-2\.To whom addressed, *all ye his saints.*
+2\.
+To whom addressed, *all ye his saints.*

-3\.By whom spoken.
+3\.
+By whom spoken.

-4\.With what arguments supported, *for the Lord preserveth*, etc.
+4\.
+With what arguments supported, *for the Lord preserveth*, etc.

 **Verse 24.** Holy courage.
 Its excellences, difficulties, encouragements, and triumphs.